-How to oublint all Appear iii vviidiig Step 1.
-Get the form Complete the Member Appeal Form, you can find it on premera.com or call customer service to request a copy.
-If you need help submitting an appeal, or would like a copy of the appeals process, call customer service at 800-722-1471 (TTY:711) Step 2.
-Collect supporting Collect any supporting documents that may help with your appeal.
+Complete the Member Appeal Form, you can find it on Step 1. premera.com or call customer service to request a copy.
+Get the form If you need help submitting an appeal, or would like a copy of the appeals process, call customer service at 800-722-1471 (TTY:711) Step 2.
+Collect any supporting documents that may help with your appeal.
 This may include chart notes, medical records, or a letter from your doctor.
 Within 3 working days, we will confirm in writing that we have your request.
-The confirm of the documents If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization, you can find it on premera.com.
+Collect supporting documents If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization, you can find it on premera.com.
 We can't release your information without this form.
 To help process your appeal, be sure to complete the form and return with any supporting documents.
 Send your documents to: Step 3.
 Send in my appeal Premera Blue Cross Attn: Appeals Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592